Rajat-Mehta/carla-dataset-runner/README.md

 After running this command, the script will begin collecting the data from the sensors by iterating over the predefined weather and ego vehicle variations.
 Finally, it will create a HDF5 file containing all the data and also a MP4 video showing the RGB recorded footage.

-\*At the moment, to avoid high correlation between consecutive frames, it is saving only once every 5th frame.

 ## HDF5 data output format
 The HDF5 file is structured in the following groups, where each frame entry is assigned a common UTC timestamp.
 A common parser for this file is provided in [create_content_on_hdf5.py](utils/create_video_on_hdf5/create_content_on_hdf5.py).